lilithgannone/lilygannone.ics385spring2026/week6/hawaii-tourism-los-calculator-main/README.md

 A web application to calculate and visualize average length of stay for Hawaii tourism data using MongoDB, Express.js, and vanilla JavaScript.

 ## Changes Made
 - Secure client-facing error messaging: safe error object responses.
 Detailed logging on server-side only.
+Initially, raw error messages were returned to users.
-- CDN validation added to both index.html files using integrity checks.
+- CDN validation added to both index.html files using integrity checks to enhance security and prevent tampering.
-- SRI protection added to external CDN scripts for Chart.js and PapaParse.
+- SRI protection added to external CDN scripts for Chart.js and PapaParse-- same issue as above.
+Initially, the external CDN script is loaded without integrity attributes, which can cause a security issue.
 - Import data-loss prevention: removed wipe and added a safer import process.
+There was initially a data-loss risk.
+All records are deleted prior to validating that the import was successful.
 - MongoDB availability handling: added retry logic with limited attempts, connection event handling, and DB-availability gate middleware.
+Initially, the app exited immediately if MongoDB is unavailable.
 - Dupicate prevention logic added to TourismData.js and server logic.
+Initially, there was nothing in place preventing duplicate group indicator datasets.
+This can create a data reliability issue.
 - Timeout/ retry behavior improvements: added frontend timeout, enabled controlled retry for GET requests.
 No retry for POST.
+Initially, there was no request timeout or retry behavior and no messages for users, meaning they may be stuck waiting.
 - Minor accessibility improvements: added a very minor chart text summary and live regions for loading/error/results.
+To improve accessibility, a small description of the data sets included was added to the UI, and live regions were implemented to assist screen reader users.
 - Prompted to add AI comments throughout the code explaining existing code and alterations.
 AI comments also added to the README files (not here, in their own separate section), noting changes.
 - Updated /standalone/data.csv file to reflect more recent data.